-Transfer Credit.
-Credit from other institutions is accepted subject to the following guidelines.
-Students planning to take their first two years of work at a community college or another four-year college should take only those courses in business and economics that are offered as freshman- or sophomore-level courses at any of the state-supported Arizona universities.
+College of Business Baccalaureate Degrees and Majors --------------------- --------------- ------------- -------- another four-year college should take only those courses in business and economics that are offered as freshman- or sophomore-level courses at any of the state-supported Arizona universities.
 These lower-division courses are numbered 100 through 299.
 A maximum of 30 hours of business and economics courses from community colleges are accepted toward a bachelor's degree in business.

-Students may transfer a maximum of nine semester hours of approved upperdivision business course work required for the business degree to ASU Main.
+Students may transfer a maximum of nine semester hours of approved upper-division business course work required for the business degree to ASU Main.
 Professional business courses taught in the junior or senior year in the state universities may not be completed at a two-year college for transfer credit in the business core or major.
 The introductory course in the legal, ethical, and regulatory issues in business is accepted as an exception to this policy, but only lower-division credit is granted.
 Such courses may be utilized in the free elective category subject to the 30-hour limitation.
 Courses taught as vocational or career classes at the community colleges that are not taught in the colleges of business at any one of the state universities are not accepted for credit toward a bachelor's degree.
 Courses taught in the upper-division business core at the state universities must be completed at the degree-granting institution unless transferred from an accredited four-year school.
 Normally, upper-division transfer credits are accepted only from AACSB-accredited schools.
 To be accepted for credit as part of the professional program in business, all courses transferred from other institutions must carry prerequisites similar to those of the courses they are replacing at ASU.

 A Transfer Partnership Degree is available to Maricopa community college students who wish to complete their first two years of course work at a Maricopa community college and transfer to the College of Business without loss of credit.
-Additional associate degrees are available to students who wish to complete their first two years of course work at an Arizona community college and transfer to the College of Business without loss of credit.
+An Associate of Business degree is available to students who wish to complete their first two years of course work at an Arizona community college and transfer to the College of Business without loss of credit.
 Students should consult with an academic advisor in the Undergraduate Programs Office to plan curriculum requirements.